ankitmangal04/CourseProject_GCD/README.md

 Course Project for Getting and Cleaning Data

+Dependencies:
+The script run_analysis.R depends on the library reshape2.

 Running analysis:

 1. Create a directory for this project, set it as a working directory.
 2. Download the script run_analysis.R to that working directory.
-3. Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the working directory and unzip the contents of the folder "UCI HAR Dataset" in the working directory.
+3. Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, unzip it and copy the contents of the folder "UCI HAR Dataset" in the working directory.

-Structure of the working directory should look like:
+Structure of the working directory now should look like:

 working directory -->